 What exactly is a human head transplant?

 A human head transplant is exactly what it sounds like – taking one living head and putting it onto a new body.
 But it is somewhat misleading.
 The head will have a new body to control.
-However, as the term “whole body transplant” is used to for transferring the brain between bodies, known as a “head transplant” makes it clear that the whole head is to be switched including the brain.
+However, as the term “whole body transplant” is used for transferring the brain between bodies, known as a “head transplant,” it makes it clear that the whole head is to be switched, including the brain.
 But the Italian scientist Dr. Sergio Canavero believes that it is possible, and plans to conduct the first surgery in 2017.

 So how will the human head transplant work?

 Firstly the donor body is first cooled down to 12-15˚C for ensuring the cells which last longer than a few minutes without oxygen.
 The tissue around the neck is then cut, with the major blood vessels linked with tiny tubes.
 The spinal cord on each party is then severed cleanly with an extremely sharp blade.
 At this point, the head is ready to be moved, and the two ends of the spinal cord are fused using a chemical called polyethylene glycol, encouraging the cells to mesh.
 This chemical has shown the growth of spinal cord nerves in animals.

 After the muscles and blood supply are successfully connected, the patient is kept in a coma for a month to limit movement of the newly fused neck, while electrodes stimulate the spinal cord to strengthen its new connections.
 Following the coma, the patient would immediately be able to move, feel their face, and even speak with the same voice.
 He believes physiotherapy would allow the patient to walk within a year.

 Let’s take a moment to address all the questions that are appearing on the internet for a few months: is this all for promoting a game?